TL;DR Answer Box

 - Alignment beats extremes: the 70/20/10 rule balances joy now and security later.

-- Spend by values: say “yes” to what fuels you; cut the rest.
+- Spend by values: say yes to what fuels you and cut the rest.

-- Use guardrails: plan splurges so they’re guilt-free and sustainable.
+- Use guardrails: plan splurges so they are guilt-free and sustainable.

-Automate the “20” from base pay, then route a fixed percentage of each bonus/equity event to building and pre-planned experiences.
+Automate the 20% from base pay, then route a fixed percentage of each bonus or equity event to building and pre-planned experiences.
 That keeps lifestyle steady while wealth compounds.

 What goes in the 10% “giving or growth” bucket?

-Generosity, education, and passion projects, things that expand capability or impact.
+Generosity, education, and passion projects.
 Think courses, certifications, charitable giving, or funding a creative pursuit.

 Is 70/20/10 right for every household?

-It’s a starting point.
-If you’re catching up, shift to 65/25/10 for a season.
-If you’re ahead, 75/15/10 can work.
+It is a starting point.
+If you are catching up, consider 65/25/10 for a season.
+If you are ahead, 75/15/10 can work.
 The best framework is the one you can live with consistently.

 How do I avoid lifestyle creep?

 Pre-commit your raises: 50% to building, 50% to living.
-You’ll feel the upgrade and accelerate your future.
+You will feel the upgrade and accelerate your future.

 What if emergencies derail my plan?